-Section 1.
-Officers.
-The officers shall be President, President-Elect, First Vice President (Membership), Second Vice-President (Programs), Third Vice-President (Projects), Recording Secretary, Corresponding Secretary, Treasurer, Historian, and Parliamentarian.
-Any other or additional officers created from time to time, as provided for herein, shall be members of the Board.
+SECTION 1.
+OFFICERS.
+The elected officers shall be President, President-Elect, First Vice President (Membership), Second Vice-President (Programs), Third Vice-President (Projects), Recording Secretary, Corresponding Secretary, Treasurer and Historian.
+The immediate Past President shall automatically become the Parliamentarian, unless unwilling to serve.

-Section 3.
-Election.
+SECTION 3.
+ELECTIONS.
 Officers shall be elected at the final general meeting of the year and take office on June 1.
 Officers shall serve for one year, or until their successors are elected and qualified.
 No officer shall serve more than three consecutive years in the same office, except for Treasurer and Historian, who may serve for five years.
-The Past President shall automatically become the Parliamentarian, unless he/she is unwilling to serve.

 (a) President.
-The President shall be the executive officer, shall preside at meetings of the general membership, the board and the Executive Committee, and shall be a member ex-officio of all committees, except Nominating.
-The President shall appoint the Executive Committee and the chairman of regular and special committees.
+The President shall be the executive officer; preside at meetings of the general membership, the Board of Directors and the Executive Committee.
+The president shall be an ex-officio of all committees, except Nominating.
+The President shall appoint the Standing and Special Committee Chairs.

 (b) President-Elect.
-The President-Elect shall assist the President in the manner requested; shall preside and assume all duties of the President in the event of absence or disability; shall be Chairman of the Bylaws and Revisions Committee, and shall be Chairman of the Nominating Committee.
+The President-Elect shall assist the President in the manner requested; preside and assume all duties of the President in the event of absence or disability; be Chairman of the Bylaws and Revisions Committee, and be Chairman of the Nominating Committee.

 (c) First Vice President (Membership).
-The First Vice-President (Membership) shall promote and accept memberships; shall report additions and deletions monthly to the “Whistle Stop” Editor; and shall serve as Chairman of the Honors and Awards Committee.
+The First Vice-President (Membership) shall promote and accept memberships; report additions and deletions monthly to the “Whistle Stop” Editor; and serve as Chairman of the Honors and Awards Committee.

 (d) Second Vice President (Programs).
 The Second Vice-President shall plan the general meetings and any special general meetings approved by the Board.
 The Second Vice-President shall be responsible for purchasing and presenting a gift to the retiring President.

 (e) Third Vice-President (Projects).
-The Third Vice-President shall be in charge of a fund-raising project, if the Board of Directors sees need of one, the nature of which is to be planned by the Third Vice-President and approved by the Board.
+The Third Vice-President shall be in charge of a fund-raising project, if the Board of Directors sees need of one, the nature of which is to be planned by the Third Vice-President and approved by the Board of Directors.

 (f) Recording Secretary.
 The Recording Secretary shall keep the minutes of the meetings of the membership and the Board; keep a file of all reports and serve on the Honors and Awards Committee.

 (g) Corresponding Secretary.
-The Corresponding Secretary shall conduct the correspondence of the Society.
+The Corresponding Secretary shall manage the correspondence of the Society.

 (h) Treasurer.
-The Treasurer shall collect all dues and funds, keep a record of receipts and expenditures and furnish a full financial report at each meeting of the membership and the Board.
-The Treasurer shall provide an annual report including an audit of all accounts.
+The Treasurer shall collect all dues and funds, keep a record of receipts and expenditures; furnish a full financial report at each meeting of the membership and the Board; and provide an annual report.
+The Treasurer shall provide documents for the internal and external review of all accounts.

 (i) Parliamentarian.
-The Parliamentarian shall be the Immediate Past President, unless he/she is unwilling to serve.
-He/she is responsible for the proper conduct of meetings.
+The Parliamentarian shall be responsible for the proper conduct of meetings.
 The Parliamentarian shall serve on the Honors and Awards Committee.

 (j) Historian.
 The Historian shall keep all permanent records and maintain a scrapbook of activities.